paepcke/activity_log_analysis/README.md

     as a barchart

-The NQL interface is organized into *lenses*, which hide tables or fields unimportant to particular analysis tasks to help the analyst focus attention on just one inquiry.
+The AskData interface is organized into *lenses*, which hide tables or fields unimportant to particular analysis tasks.
+Lenses help analysts focus attention on just one line of inquiry.
 The lenses are human-created, and can be changed.
 The above mentioned synonyms are associated with lenses.
 That is, each analysis task can have its own set of synonyms.

-The change which lens to use, or to work in the AskData using all tables at once, go back to the [initial URL](https://us-west-2b.online.tableau.com/#/site/paepcke/datasources/15217696/askData).
+The change which lens to use, or to work in AskData using all tables at once, go back to the [initial URL](https://us-west-2b.online.tableau.com/#/site/paepcke/datasources/15217696/askData).

-If you are familiar with using Tableau Desktop, worksheets evolving from the queries can be downloaded and then developed futher.
+If you are familiar with using Tableau Desktop, worksheets evolving from the queries can be downloaded and then developed further in the full application.
 From within Tableau Desktop they can be downloaded to CSV for processing in R or Python.
-This means you'll need to get a free-for-EDU copy of Tableau Desktop.
+This means that to turn charts back into csv tables you'll need to get a free-for-EDU copy of Tableau Desktop.

 ### Tips and Cautions

-Tableau's AskData is still being developed, and can be finicky.
+Tableau is still developing AskData, and the system can be finicky.

 - The best advice is to pay attention to the menus that pop down as you enter questions.
 Notice the table and fields to which each offer in the menu refers.
 You can consult the list of tables and fields on the left for the choice most likely to succeed.
 - Note the pulldown menu on the upper right of the visualization pane.
-You can easily change to an alternative viz.
+You can easily change to an alternative chart type.
 - Each question is shown in more stylized terms above the question box.
-Check those terms to see whehter the system grasped your intent.
-You can often pull down the boxes of the individual terms and reveal alterntives for you to choose, such as adding or removing from filters.
+Check those terms to see whether the system grasped your intent.
+You can often pull down the boxes of the individual terms and reveal alternatives for you to choose, such as adding or removing from filters.
 - Map Viz pulldown: Map, Text Table
 - Country/City are based on the IP address of the Carta visitor, *not* from any university table.
 - To pan maps: hold left mouse button for a couple of seconds, then move the mouse.
 Without the wait the move will result in a selection on the map.